SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/managing-portfolios.md

 url: /project-administration/managing-portfolios/
 ---

-*Portfolios are available as part of the [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html) and [above](https://www.sonarsource.com/plans-and-pricing/).*
+*Portfolios are available starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html).*

 ## Permissions
 There are two levels of users with permissions for adding and editing Portfolios: users with the Create Portfolios permission and Global Administrators.